You just have to have the guidance to lead you in the direction until you can do it yourself.

 Adopting the Culture

-Refactoring is a mandatory skill for Agile Teams.
+Refactoring is a mandatory skill for Agile Teams and is a critical component of the Team and Technical Agility competency of the Lean Enterprise.
 Refactors should routinely appear on the Team Backlog and be included—along with in-line refactoring—in story estimates.
 A Design Community of Practice (CoP) can foster awareness and attention to refactoring techniques.
-Scrum Masters can help their teams learn efficient approaches to specifying, estimating, and splitting refactors.
+Scrum Masters can help their teams learn effective approaches to specifying, estimating, and splitting refactors.
 Product Owners should embrace refactoring by prioritizing the work and by helping to define acceptance criteria.